-We draw attention to Note 3 in the consolidated financial statements, which indicates the Group incurred a net loss of \$22.5m during the year ended 30 June 2019 and, as of that date, the company's current liabilities exceeded its current assets by \$15.1m.
-Further the Group is dependent on its ability to have the cease trading order lifted by the Ontario Securities Commission, raise sufficient cash through the issuance of further debt or share capital and Pangaea Holdings Limited not acting on the events of default under the Exit Financing note.
+We draw attention to Note 3 in the consolidated financial statements, which indicates the Group incurred a net loss of \$1.5m during the year ended 30 June 2020 and, as of that date, the company's current liabilities exceeded its current assets by \$19m.
+Further the Group is dependent on its ability to raise sufficient cash through the issuance of share capital and Pangaea Holdings Limited not acting on the events of default under the Exit Financing note.
 These events or conditions, along with other matters as set forth in Note 3, indicate a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.